MFredX/dad-jokez/README.md

 ## Functionality

-The App has the following features
+The App has the following features;

 1. Fetch & display a random joke every 10 seconds